James K. Baxter: Marriage and later career

+Baxter and Sturm separated in October 1957.
+While it has been reported that their separation was due to Baxter's wife, a committed Anglican, having been dismayed by his conversion to Catholicism, their great-grandson Jack McDonald has stated that it was in fact "a loss of trust, which was only in part a result of his secretly taking instruction as a Catholic."

 Later in 1958, Baxter received a UNESCO stipend to study educational publishing and began an extended journey through Asia, and especially India, where Rabindranath Tagore's university Shantiniketan was one of the inspirations for Baxter's later community at Jerusalem, New Zealand.
 In India he was reconciled with his wife and contracted dysentery.
 His writing after returning from India was more overtly critical of New Zealand society, evident in the collection Howrah Bridge and Other Poems (1961).
 He was particularly concerned about the displacement of Māori within the country.

 In the late 1950s and 1960s Baxter became a powerful and prolific writer of both poems and drama, and it was through his 1958 radio play Jack Winter's Dream that he became internationally known.
 The play was produced by the New Zealand Broadcasting Service for radio, and in 1978 was adapted for the screen by New Zealand filmmaker David Sims.

 The first half of the 1960s also saw, however, Baxter struggling to make ends meet on a postman's wage, having resigned from the Department of Education in 1963 and refused to take work as a schoolmaster.
 He also controversially criticised The Penguin Book of New Zealand Verse, an anthology published by his former champion Allen Curnow, for under-representing younger New Zealand poets.
 However, in 1966 Baxter's critically acclaimed collection of poems Pig Island Letters was published in which his writing found a new level of clarity.
 In 1966, Baxter took up the Robert Burns Fellowship at the University of Otago, which eased the money worries for a time.
 He held the fellowship for two years during which time he participated in protests against the Vietnam War.
 During the fellowship he also had a number of his plays staged at the Globe Theatre by Dunedin director Patric Carey.